httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## Server Selects Client's Least Preferred Algorithm

-The client requests a digest, preferring "sha".
+The client requests a digest and prefers "sha".
 The server is free to reply with "sha-256" anyway.

 ~~~ http-message